 If you’re someone who is looking to dramatically change their physique and add more lean muscle mass or burn body fat faster, you might look at taking a prohormone supplement before bed.

 Each prohormone will have different dosing instructions, but often for many it’s beneficial to take before bed as during the overnight period, your body is going to release the most total growth hormone.
-By having the prohormone in your system at this point, you can amplify that release, giving you the best results possible.
+By having the prohormone in your system at this point, you can amplify that release, giving you the best results possible, which will also help with muscle growth and recovery.

 Finally, the last of the products you might want to consider is a sleep aid.
 While it’s best to avoid relying on these every single night to help you sleep as you can become dependent on them, getting that sleep you need is very critical to your well-being.